yoyo-2013/auto-debris/README.md

 ## what we want to do for this mod?

-Auto remove debris in the first day.
+Auto remove debris on the farm by clicking I. stop automatically removing debris by clicking I again.
+(can also work in other places like the mines but is intended for use on the farm)

 ## Tasks